 The Rhetoric Professorship at Gresham College originated in the founding of the College in the Elizabethan era.
 Although it has seen lectures on this classical art of discourse and persuasion, in recent times it is more often interpreted to cover topics such as history, politics or literature.

-Professor Jack's previous lecture series' are as follows:
+Professor Bourke's lecture series are as follows:

-All of Professor Jack's past Gresham lectures can be accessed here.
+All lectures by the Gresham Professors of Rhetoric can be accessed here.